 Each series of our mandatorily redeemable preferred stock has a preference over our common stock with respect to dividends, whereby no distributions are payable on our common stock unless the stated dividends, including any accrued and unpaid dividends, on the mandatorily redeemable preferred stock have been paid in full.
 The Series A, B, and C Term Preferred Stock are considered liabilities in accordance with GAAP and, as such, affect our asset coverage, exposing us to additional leverage risks.
-The asset coverage on our senior securities that are stock (our Series A, B, and C Term Preferred Stock) as of September 30, 2015 was 214.3%, calculated pursuant to Section 18(h) of the 1940 Act.
-The asset coverage on our senior securities that are stock as of October 13, 2015, when our Board of Directors declared a distribution on our common stock and mandatorily redeemable preferred stock dividends, was 213.1%, in compliance with requirements under Section 18 of the 1940 Act.
+The asset coverage on our senior securities that are stock (our Series A, B, and C Term Preferred Stock) as of December 31, 2015 was 216.7%, calculated pursuant to Section 18 of the 1940 Act